 Acrylic cement can join acrylic if used effectively but it is a real pain to deal with, requires a well ventilated area, and is easy to get everywhere.
 If you must use it, you will want to have some mineral spirits on hand, or a similar product, to remove cement fingerprints and other imperfections.
 You should definitely build a jig to hold and your parts together while the cement works its magic.
 You don’t want to have to sit and wait while holding them together.

-Rather than using cement, you might find it useful to do like at the right and put in a slot instead.
+Rather than using cement, you might find it useful to put in a slot instead.
 This can be used for awards and notch joints.
 Unfortunately by default a straight rectangular hole the right size for holding the other part effectively will cause the acrylic to crack from the stress.
 However if you put a partial circle at each corner instead of a 90° angle, the acrylic will not crack.
 Ponoko has a great article on how to do this.

 Painting laser cut acrylic items can be a great way to make them stand out.
 However there are a few things that can make it easier.
 Cast acrylic that comes with a paper backing on both sides unlike extruded acrylic, which comes with a film on both sides.
 It is perfectly OK to laser acrylic with this backing paper still on it.
 It may also give better results.
 Be sure not to have any loose or curled backing paper.
 The laser can briefly cause it to catch fire and smolder.
 If you need to, tape it down or cut it off as acrylic will engrave just fine without the backing paper.